The beautiful and ever changing country of Turkey

 When travelers head to Turkey, they often flock to the stunning coastal beach resorts and the wonderful and historical city of Istanbul.
 With thousands of years of history and a rich ever changing culture, Turkey offers everything a traveler could possibly want.
 From vast natural landscapes to ancient cities built grandly giant palaces and mosques with breathtaking views, and small rural villages left untouched, Turkey is filled with adventure and charm.

 Leaving from one of the main hubs of Istanbul or Ankara, many lesser known sites in Turkey can be easily accessed.
 Once they are reached, they are often surrounded by beautiful natural landscapes or ancient Roman and Greek ruins.
-Here are 12 breathtaking lesser known places to visit in the beautiful and ever changing country of Turkey.

 1. Marvel at the Sumela Monastery